 Explore the Facts

 The State of the District report provides a snapshot and trend analysis of the current social, economic, health and well-being of our district.
-We have listed some of the key facts below, a full PDF of the report can be downloaded from the Wakefield Council website.
+We have listed some of the key facts below, a full PDF of the report can be downloaded from the JSNA website.

 Current Population Size of the district.

 Around 12.4% of working age residents in Wakefield claiming out of work benefit.

 Over the past five years WDC have saved £144m in budget cuts.

 27% of children are living in child poverty.

 The Wakefield district economy is the 30th largest in the UK.

 Wakefield is now the 65th most deprived district in England.